owenthewizard/samotop/samotop-server/README.md

 ## Status

+### General

+- [x] Tiny docker image - only contains statically compiled samotop and openssl, no OS clutter.

 ### Common (MDA/MTA/MSA)

 - [x] The server will receive mail and write it to a given maildir folder.
 Another program can pick the folder and process it further.